Privacy Policy

 This policy applies to:

-For customer organisations that subscribe to the Services on behalf of their employees and clients, the customer is responsible for the personal information in their account and we act as the customer’s service provider in handling it.
-Individuals seeking access, correction or deletion of personal information held by us on a customer’s behalf should generally direct those requests to the customer in the first instance.
+- Where we handle Customer Data on a customer’s behalf — the job, photo and field-capture content inside a customer’s account — the customer decides how that information is used, and we act as their service provider.
+Individuals seeking access, correction or deletion of personal information held by us on a customer’s behalf should generally direct those requests to the customer in the first instance, and we will assist the customer to respond.

 2The kinds of personal information we collect